naluthi/Arduino-Tetris-Arcade-Game/README.md

 # Arduino Tetris Arcade Game

 ## Overview
 This repository contains the source code for a custom Tetris arcade game, created as my sophomore honors project at Scottsdale Community College.
-This game is designed to be run on an Arduino platform, and uses some physical controls and an LED display to create a custom arcade game experience based on the classic game of Tetris.
+This game is designed to be run on an Arduino platform and uses some physical controls and an LED display to create a custom arcade game experience based on the classic game of Tetris.

 ## Functionality